Dumach/vir_conto/README.md

 bench setup requirements
 ```

-#### Installing on a Frappe site
+### Installing on a Frappe site

-1. Install Vir Conto on a site
+1. Install VIR Conto on a site
-2. Find `key.json` and store it securely
+2. Find `key.json` inside your site folder `/your-bench-path/sites/your.site.com` which stores the API key and API secret.
-3. Update SYS.ini in Cconto with the **API** key, secret and your domain(`http://your.site.com`)
+3. Update SYS.ini in C-Conto with the **API** key, secret and your domain(`http://your.site.com`)

-Before installing Vir Conto, you want to provide a `.env` file **in the site folder**, that is `your/bench/path/sites`.
+Before installing VIR Conto, you want to provide a `.env` file **in the site folder**, that is `your/bench/path/sites`.

 We provide an example environment variable called `example.env`, We recommend to change the VIR_CONTO system users email address to your domain.

-To install Vir Conto on a site:
+To install VIR Conto on a site:
 ```bash
 bench --site your.site.com install-app vir_conto
 ```

-When successfully installed, Vir Conto will create a system user which will be used to send data from Cconto to your site.
+When successfully installed, VIR Conto will create a system user which will be used to send data from C-Conto to your site.
-Inside your site `/your/bench/path/sites/your.site.com` you will find a key.json which stores the API key and API secret.

 ## Contributing